laowantong/paroxython/docs/md/bird_view.md

     In the replacement pattern, `"\1"` denotes the 1st captured group (in parentheses) of the search pattern.

 `paroxython.map_taxonomy`
-:   In addition to applying the transformations defined in `taxonomy.tsv` to a given list of labels, the main method of this module, `paroxython.map_taxonomy.Taxonomy.to_taxa`, operates a deduplication of the resulting taxa.
+:   In addition to applying the transformations defined in `taxonomy.tsv` to a given list of labels, the main method of this module, `paroxython.map_taxonomy.Taxonomy.to_taxa`, deduplicates the resulting taxa.

     Indeed, a same feature is often described by several labels, for instance, the `for` loop of the following program: